Travis Dodd

-Travis Dodd (born 6 January 1980) is an Australian football (soccer) coach and former football (soccer) player who last played for North Eastern MetroStars SC in the National Premier League - South Australia competition.
+Travis Dodd (born 6 January 1980) is an Australian football (soccer) coach and former football (soccer) player who last played for North Eastern MetroStars SC in the National Premier League – South Australia competition.
 He played as an attacking midfielder or winger and also played as a striker.
 He was the first Indigenous Australian to score for the Australian national team.

 Domestic career

 Born in Adelaide, South Australia, Australia, he played junior football at Elizabeth before joining the South Australian Sports Institute in 1996.
 He was Adelaide City's fourth youngest National Soccer League (NSL) player of all time (16 years 281 days), and the fifth player in NSL history to score a hat-trick after coming on as a substitute (in a 4–1 win over Football Kingz in 2003).

-At the conclusion of the 2003–04 NSL season, he moved abroad, playing firstly with Malaysian club Johor, then Greek club Panionios NFC.
+At the conclusion of the 2003–04 NSL season, he moved abroad, playing firstly with Malaysian club Johor, then Greek club Panionios.
 During his stint with Panionios, Dodd scored in their UEFA Cup first round victory over high-profile Italian side Udinese Calcio.
 His career at the Greek club was short lived, with a change in manager seeing him frozen out of the senior squad.
 He made nine appearances for the club, four in the league, and five in the UEFA Cup.

 Adelaide United

-Dodd returned home to Adelaide in 2005 and was a part of the Adelaide United side that won the 2005–06 A-League Premiership.
+Dodd returned home to Adelaide in 2005 and was part of the Adelaide United side that won the 2005–06 A-League Premiership.
 On 23 May 2007, Dodd was the first Australian player to score a hat-trick in the Asian Champions League, scoring all three in a 3–0 win against Đồng Tâm Long An.
 After positive performances in the Asian Champions League, Dodd was linked with a move to Kashima Antlers.

 Dodd took the captaincy of Adelaide United in July 2008 taking over from Michael Valkanis.
 He became Adelaide's fourth captain since its formation in 2003.
 During 2008 Dodd had a rich vein of form scoring 11 goals from midfield including a goal against New Zealand team Waitakere United in the FIFA Club World Cup that saw the team progress to the Quarterfinals.
 2008 also saw Dodd become the first Adelaide United player to play 100 competitive games in which he scored the only goal in the 1–0 win over Perth Glory in round one of the 2008–09 A-League season.